ibm-cloud-docs/cephaas/connect_vmware.md

 # Connect to VMware environment
 {: #connecting-to-environment}

-These instructions are for a quick installation overview of the {{site.data.keyword.cephaas_full}} plugin for VMWare vSphere.
+These instructions are for a quick installation overview of the {{site.data.keyword.cephaas_full}} plug-in for VMWare vSphere.

 ## Before you begin